OUR PEOPLE

 Matthew Johnson, PhD

-Investigator for the Conte Center
+Investigator, Conte Center

 Center Administration

-Scientific Coordinator for the Conte Center
+Scientific Coordinator, Conte Center

 Krishna Narayanan completed his PhD at the University of Illinois Urbana-Champaign under the mentorship of Drs.
 Erik Procko and Diwakar Shukla.
 He worked on understanding the structure to function relationships of transmembrane proteins, using high-throughput mutagenesis libraries coupled with flow cytometry and deep sequencing.
 In 2023, he joined the Stevens lab as a Project Manager to help drive projects and collaborations toward success and assist in legal and regulatory compliance.
-As the Scientific Coordinator for the Conte Center, he works with the scientists to facilitate meetings, update the website, and plan the annual symposium.
+As the Scientific Coordinator for the Conte Center, he works with the scientists to facilitate meetings, update the website, and plan the biannual symposium.